Boeing Logo

 Boeing Logo History

-In 1903, 22-year-old William Boeing dropped out to start a logging business, which he inherited from his father.
-The enterprise turned out to be very profitable, so the young man invested the accumulated money in a boat factory.
-But he never had time to use it for its intended purpose because he was carried away by airplanes.
-As a result, Boeing began building amphibious biplanes, and in 1916 registered an aviation company under its name.
+In 1903, 22-year-old William Boeing dropped out to start a logging business he inherited from his father.
+The enterprise was very profitable, so the young man invested the accumulated money in a boat factory.
+But he never had time to use it for its intended purpose because airplanes carried him away.
+As a result, Boeing began building amphibious biplanes and registered an aviation company under its name in 1916.

 Subsequently, the company was renamed several times and turned into a group of companies, uniting many small manufacturers of aircraft and helicopters under its leadership.
 Its largest acquisition is the defense and aerospace divisions of Rockwell International Corporation, which were incorporated into Boeing in 1996.
 Another historical event was the merger with McDonnell Douglas Corporation in 1997.

 This move allowed the multinational firm to reach a new level and carry out a small redesign as part of a marketing campaign.
-Now all Boeing aircraft are adorned with the classic wordmark, complemented by a graphic composition of three elements in black: a ring, an arc, and a triangle in the shape of a pointer.
-The symbol was taken from the old McDonnell Douglas logo.
-In addition, the logo can be seen at the Chicago headquarters.
+All Boeing aircraft are adorned with the classic wordmark, complemented by a black graphic composition of three elements: a ring, an arc, and a triangle shaped like a pointer.
+The symbol was taken from the old McDonnell Douglas logo, also seen at the Chicago headquarters.

 What is Boeing?